NicholasBHubbard/rdfs-plus-inference-engine/README.md

--*- mode: org; -*-
+-*- mode:org;mode:auto-fill;fill-column:75 -*-
-* general synopsis
+* Overview
-Inference engine for the rdfsPLUS modelling language defined in "Semantic Web for the Working Ontologist".
+Static inference engine powered by SWI-Prolog for the RDFS-Plus modelling language defined in [[https://workingontologist.org/index.html][Semantic Web for the Working Ontologist]].

-* bullet pointed features
+* Features
-Vision for the project:
-       + Statically call inference engine on a turtle/n3 file
+  + Static inference engine
+  + Parse [[https://en.wikipedia.org/wiki/Turtle_(syntax)][turtle]] files into pure rdf
-       + Contradiction analysis
+  + Performs contradiction analysis
+  + /tbd/

+* Workflow
+Simply run your turtle files against NAME_TBD and you will either get error messages about all the mistakes you have made, or you will get a new file with a /.inferred/ extenstion that is a copy of the original file with all inferred triples appended.

+* TODO TODO
-* TODO constructs to be implemented [0/12]
+** TODO Modeling Constructs: [0/12]
-  - [-] rdfs:subClassOf
+    - [ ] rdfs:subClassOf
-  - [-] rdfs:subPropertyOf
+    - [ ] rdfs:subPropertyOf
-  - [-] rdfs:domain
+    - [ ] rdfs:domain
-  - [-] rdfs:range
+    - [ ] rdfs:range
+    - [ ] owl:equivalentClass
-  - [-] owl:equivalentProperty
+    - [ ] owl:equivalentProperty
-  - [-] owl:sameAs
-  - [-] owl:FunctionalProperty
+    - [ ] owl:FunctionalProperty
-  - [-] owl:InverseFunctionalProperty
+    - [ ] owl:InverseFunctionalProperty
+    - [ ] owl:sameAs
-  - [-] owl:inverseOf
+    - [ ] owl:inverseOf
-  - [-] owl:symmetricProperty
+    - [ ] owl:SymmetricProperty
-  - [-] owl:TransitiveProperty
+    - [ ] owl:TransitiveProperty
-  - [-] owl:equivalentClass